Appdynamics/ConfigMyApp-docs/docs/README.md

 kubectl apply -f <pod-manifest.yaml>
 ```

-You can use some of the available Pod specifications, surrently available are:
+You can use some of the available Pod specifications, currently available are:
 - `cma-pod-standard.yml` - standard deployment, without Business Transactions and Branding,
 - `cma-pod-bt-volume.yml` - includes Business Transactions from `bt-config.yml` file,
 - `cma-pod-branding-volume.yml` - mounts a volume for Branding feature.